jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 > When they were wrong, they were wrong small.
 But when they were right, they were right big.
 Within a few years they had turned their 110 grand into 30 million.

-The importance of proven theses and strong principles hold true in software development.
+The importance of a proven thesis also holds true in software development.
 The most productive engineering teams I’ve worked with developed and tested their theses before writing a single line of code.

-The principles formed as a result of being disciplined about developing a thesis first, pays you back in the future as an ability to make good decisions with good reason in good time.
-In software development this state is known referred to as autonomy.
+The discipline of developing the thesis before the product itself pays you back with principles.
+Strong principles enable you to make tough decisions with good reason in short time.
+In software development this state is called "autonomy".

+So, for this project to stand a chance of succeeding then, it too ought to have a strategy.
+A good strategy requires a proven **thesis**, strong **principles** and according to [Rumelt](http://goodbadstrategy.com/about-the-book/), **coherent action**.

+Let's start with the thesis.

 ### Theses need time and experimentation